khattab-ahmed/khattab-ahmed.github.io/_pages/about.md

 ## Technical Skills

-Khattab has experience with the following additive manufacturing technologies, softwares, and machinery:
+Khattab has experience with the following additive manufacturing technologies and softwares:

 * CAD
   * SolidWorks(CSWA)